 You can also make your own breadboard jumper wires.
-I don’t recommend it, the pre-cut wires are so cheap and easy to use, but if you do, make sure to purchase 22 gauge, insulated, single strand wire.
-Single stranded wire will push into the breadboard wells without bending too much.
+I don’t recommend it, the pre-cut wires are so cheap and easy to use, but if you do, make sure to purchase 22 gauge, insulated, single-strand wire.
+Single-strand wire will push into the breadboard wells without bending too much.

 It’s nice to have both straight and flexible wires, but for this lab, the straight wires will be sufficient.

 We make a Wilderness Labs hack kit that comes with a nice half size breadboard, flexible jumper wires, and laser etched board to mount a Netduino and the included breadboard: